 A student who fails to complete a sanction within the specified time frame will be considered to be in violation of the code.
 It is the student's responsibility to notify the appropriate student conduct body if there are mitigating circumstances that prevents him/her from completing the sanction(s) in specified time frame.
 The student conduct body may extend the deadline time, at its discretion.
 It is the student's responsibility to complete all sanctions within the specified time frame to avoid student conduct holds and/or a charge of failure to comply.

-- The vice president for student affairs or dean of students (or designee) is authorized to place or remove student conduct holds.
+- The provost and vice president for academic affairs or dean of students (or designee) is authorized to place or remove student conduct holds.

 Students are encouraged to notify their parents of pending student conduct proceedings.
 In accordance with the Family Educational Rights and Privacy Act (FERPA), NYIT officials may provide information to a student's parents or legal guardians, without the student's consent, under certain circumstances, including the following:

 - If it is determined that a student (under age 21) has committed a violation of law or the Student Code of Conduct, which involved the use or possession of alcohol or controlled substances;

 - If NYIT determines that there is a significant threat to the health or safety of the student or other individuals;